pytorch/xla/API_GUIDE.md

 ```

 There are three differences between this multi-device snippet and the previous
-single device snippet:
+single device snippet.
+Let's go over then one by one.

+- `xmp.spawn()`
-- `xmp.spawn()` creates the processes that each run an XLA device.
+  - Creates the processes that each run an XLA device.
+  - Each process will only be able to access the device assigned to the current process.
+For example on a TPU v4-8, there will be 4 processes being spawn up and each process will own a TPU device.
+  - Note that if you print the `xm.xla_device()` on each process you will see `xla:0` on all devices.
+This is because each process can only see one device.
+This does not mean multi-process is not functioning.
+The only execution is with PJRT runtime on TPU v2 and TPU v3 since there will be `#devices/2` processes and each process will have 2 threads(check this [doc](https://github.com/pytorch/xla/blob/master/docs/pjrt.md#tpus-v2v3-vs-v4) for more details).
+- `MpDeviceLoader`
-- `MpDeviceLoader` loads the training data onto each device.
+  - Loads the training data onto each device.
+  - `MpDeviceLoader` can wrap on a torch dataloader.
+It can preload the data to the device and overlap the dataloading with device execution to improve the performance.
+  - `MpDeviceLoader` also call `xm.mark_step` for you every `batches_per_execution`(default to 1) batch being yield.
+- `xm.optimizer_step(optimizer)`
-- `xm.optimizer_step(optimizer)` consolidates the gradients between cores and issues the XLA device step computation.
+  - Consolidates the gradients between devices and issues the XLA device step computation.
+  - It is pretty much a `all_reduce_gradients` + `optimizer.step()` + `mark_step` and returns the loss being reduced.

 The model definition, optimizer definition and training loop remain the same.